jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 *Search*.
 Immediately, all the records with chicken recorded as the species are highlighted in the attribute table.

+**Note:** Notice the 'Case sensitive' option.
+It is best to leave this box unticked.
+That way your search will return results for 'Chicken' and 'chicken', and any other variations without

 However, we don't want just chickens, we want all poultry that are recorded with 'sudden death' as the syndrome.